Jellyfin vs Plex: Which Media Server Should You Use?

 Similar to Jellyfin, there are a bunch of client devices that Plex supports.
 Overall, the list is a little more extensive for Plex than it is for Jellyfin, however, most users will find a client device for the majority of devices they have.

-Jellyfin and Plex offer similar core functions, however, there are differences in some of the features that they offer when comparing Jellyfin vs Plex features and functionality.
+There are major differences in some of the features when comparing Jellyfin vs Plex that we’ll highlight below.

 Jellyfin Features